i7en0v91/travel-agency-website/README.md

 ```

 This will start the website with minimum external services configuration: emailing disabled, no CAPTCHA, only local OAuth provider e.t.c.
 SQLite database will be created locally.
 Open browser and type `http://localhost:3000`.
-First-time page visit will take a couple of minutes to start the server because of initial database data seeding
+First-time page visit will take a couple of minutes to start the server because of initial database data seeding.
+**NOTE**: script above will (re)create database and seed entities with new IDs.
+It's ok for first-time start but for subsequent runs you should use ```npm run quickstart:run``` script which only starts server without (re)initializing backend.
+This is needed to bypass 404 errors because app stores entity IDs (e.g. recently selected items from dropdowns) in browser's local storage.
+So as another option you can also clear local cache & cookies

 ### With Acsys CMS